Request an appointment by clicking here or by calling 704-444-0087

 • Compared to an ACE score of 0, having 4 ACEs was associated with a 700% increased risk of alcoholism.
 200% increased risk of being diagnosed with cancer.

-Changes in limbic system functioning, the sympathetic nervous system (“fight or flight response”), and other areas of the brain are common.
+Changes in limbic system functioning, including structural changes to the amygdala and hippocampus, the sympathetic nervous system (“fight or flight response”), and other areas of the brain are common.
 Without treatment, these changes can cause many issues and impact your ability to function in your day-to-day life.

 Scientists now know that due to neuroplasticity, you can rewire your brain with behavioral change through trauma therapy.